AdamBlunn/NewGraphs/README.md

 This component also assigns several variables to be passed to the individual components, including the amount of seconds before a refresh and the _apiConfig_ Variable.
 The _apiConfig_ variable is then passed into any components that it is required in.

 #### apiConfig Variable
-The _apiConfig_ variable is an object that contains all of the enviromental variables for this website.
+The _apiConfig_ variable is an object that contains all of the environmental variables for this website.
 These are primarily urls to be read by either the CORS proxy, or the RSS parser.
 This variable is then passed into the relevent componenents so that the relevent URLs can be used.

 ## Scripts